-Various specialist studies are required, as part of the EIA process, to quantify and assess social and environmental impacts of the proposed project and identify suitable mitigation measures.
-Specialist studies that are envisaged for this project include:
+Various Specialist Studies are required as part of the EIA process to assess and quantify social, economic and environmental impacts of the proposed project and develop suitable mitigation measures.
+Specialist studies that are envisaged for this EIA Study include:

-- · Terrestrial ecology and botanical study; - · Aquatic ecology and wetland assessment; - Freshwater (ground and surface water) study including water quality impact assessment (section 21 (c) and (i)); - · Heritage and paleontological impact assessment; - · Social and economic impact assessment; - · Agricultural impact assessment; - Traffic and access roads impact assessment; and - Electrical network study for power supply during construction and operation of abstraction works.
+- Terrestrial ecology and botanical study

+- Aquatic ecology and wetland study

+- Freshwater study (surface and ground water) to assess impact on water quality and other characteristics (section 21 of NWA, 1998)

+- · Heritage and palaeontological study

+- Socioeconomic impact assessment

+- · Agricultural impact assessment

+- · Traffic and access roads study; and

+- Electrical network study for power supply during construction and operation of the schemes.

-Specialists required for this EIA Study must be drawn from the list shown in Table 6.2 below.
+Specialists for this EIA Study must be drawn from the list shown in Table 6.2 below.